dev-bridge-org/md-dynamic-forms/README.md

 The idea is based off of the [**official Angular guide**](https://angular.io/guide/dynamic-form)

+To see a live-demo with different sample-forms click [**here**](http://md-dynamic-forms-app.officialmkl.cloud.okteto.net/) (if the app is in sleeping mode then refresh after a few seconds)

 ## Table of Contents
 - [MdDynamicForms](#mddynamicforms)
   - [Table of Contents](#table-of-contents)